ezefranca/SpeedManagerModule/README.md

 ## Installation

-The Swift Package Manager is the easiest way to install and manage SpeedManagerModule as a dependecy.
+The Swift Package Manager is the easiest way to install and manage SpeedManagerModule as a dependency.
 Simply add SpeedManagerModule to your dependencies in your Package.swift file:

 ```swift